What Does “Eco-Friendly” Really Mean?

 1. Switch to Canvas Bags

 Bringing reusable canvas bags when you shop is one of the easiest ways to reduce plastic waste.
-While plastic bags are technically recyclable, the vast majority end up in landfills.
-Swapping to canvas and shopping at local farmers’ markets also supports local growers and reduces packaging waste—an easy win for your community and the planet.
+Shopping locally also supports farmers and reduces packaging.

 2. Refill and Reuse Containers